karlyndiary/AtliQ-Hardware-Sales-Insights-Data-Analysis/README.md

 GROUP BY markets_name
 ORDER BY sales_amount DESC;
 ```
+In Delhi NCR of Own Brand product type

 12. What is the distribution of customers across different customer types?
 ```